-The test statistics used are listed in the One Proportion - Inequality chapter.
+The test statistics used are listed in the Inequality Tests for One Proportion chapter.
 They will not be repeated here.

 This section describes the options that are specific to this procedure.
 These are located on the Data tab.
-To find out more about using the other tabs such as Labels or Plot Setup, turn to the chapter entitled Procedure Templates.
+To find out more about using the other tabs, go to the Procedure Window chapter.